Eastern Distributor: Design

 The project's centrepiece is the 1.7 km piggyback tunnel under one of Australia's most densely populated urban areas, necessitated due to the requirement of three lanes in each direction within the existing roadway corridor.
 The unique double-deck, three lanes per direction design comprises a large, single tunnel excavation.
 At mid-height through the excavation, a precast concrete ledge forms the base of the northbound tunnel, with the southbound tunnel slotting below.
 As a result, only one tunnel roof was created with the lower southbound carriageway built in a slot.
 According to the Australasian Tunnelling Society, no records are available of any piggyback tunnel (rail or road) where the upper carriageway has been carried on prestressed concrete planks resting on sidewall ledges.
 In the main tunnel there is a central length of 0.5 km where the span is typically greater than 17 m, and of note, there is no record of any road tunnel with spans greater than this where permanent roof support comprises rockbolts and shotcrete only and with vertical unsupported sidewalls of rock.

-TAt the time it was built, the tunnel's claim to fame was that at 24.5 m across at its widest point, it was the widest tunnel in the world.
+At the time it was built, the tunnel's claim to fame was that at 24.5 m across at its widest point, it was the widest tunnel in the world.
 This point occurs where the William Street on ramp tunnel merges with the main tunnel.
 At 14 m, the tunnel is also notably tall (from the ceiling to the floor).

 The tunnels of the Eastern Distributor are fully equipped with lighting, ventilation, drainage, CCTV surveillance, fire fighting and emergency control systems.